robmarkcole/Useful-python-for-medical-physics/README.md

 # Useful-python-for-medical-physics
-Includes some analysis of egsnrc 3ddose files
+Includes some analysis of EGSnrc 3ddose files